 In March 1995, Brad Webb launched the web site Ned Kelly: Australian Iron Outlaw which today has grown to be one of the largest history related web sites in the world.
 With over two hundred pages, the site receives over eight and a half million hits a year.
 It has become a valuable resource for both teacher and student, as well as a sounding board for many Kelly related themes and ideas.
 History, however, is just another hobby for Brad who was trained as a graphic designer and typographer.
 With over thirty years industry experience, Brad and his company Network Creative Services, have produced a range of advertising material from award winning annual reports to overseeing some of the country’s most successful web sites.
 Since 2001 his company has published books on behalf of authors and organisations including eight Kelly related titles (including Max Brown’s Australian Son, A.N.
 Baron’s Blood in the Dust and Noelene Allens’ Ellen: a woman of spirit).
 Complementing his industry experience, Brad taught at James Cook University in Townsville for four years, and as a sessional lecturer at the RMIT School of Advertising in Melbourne.
 He currently lecturers at Melbourne Polytechnic in their Bachelor of Writing and Publishing.
 In 2010 Brad completed a Master of Publishing and Editing at Monash University and he is currently writing his PhD for the University of the Sunshine Coast on digital publishing.
 On the corporate side, Brad coordinates an event management company, Triple A Events, with his business partner Brendan Pearse, coordinator of Ned: the Exhibition.

 This web site is full of images and quotes borrowed from a variety of sources dating back to IronOutlaw.com’s inception in March 1995.
 I must thank a number of individuals and organisations who have loaned me the use of various items for display in this virtual museum.
-Most are probably not aware of their generosity but I feel they should be formally acknowledged for their contributions to the Ironoutlaw: Max Brown, Chester Eagle, Ian Jones, Browyn Binns, Keith McMenomy, Nicky Cowie, Angie Baron, The State Library of Victoria, The Public Records Office of Victoria, Ben Collins, Ellen Hollow, Dave Fagan, Matthew Deller, Brendan Pearse, Paul O’Keefe, Noeleen Lloyd, Lola Rowe, Noelene and Eric Allen, Michele Eve, Airi Repetti, Alan Crichton, Nick Hawtin, Judith and Eric Douthie, ‘Captain Jack Hoyle (retired)’ and the extended Kelly clan.
+Most are probably not aware of their generosity but I feel they should be formally acknowledged for their contributions to the Ironoutlaw: Max Brown, Chester Eagle, Ian Jones, Browyn Binns, Keith McMenomy, Nicky Cowie, Angie Baron, The State Library of Victoria, The Public Records Office of Victoria, Ben Collins, Ellen Hollow, Dave Fagan, Matthew Deller, Brendan Pearse, Paul O’Keefe, Noeleen Lloyd, Lola Rowe, Noelene and Eric Allen, Michele Eve, Airi Repetti, Alan Crichton, Nick Hawtin, Paul Terry, Judith and Eric Douthie, ‘Captain Jack Hoyle (retired)’ and the extended Kelly clan.

 View Previous Version